RadialVentures/link-snap/README.md

 ## HOW TO INSTALL

 1. Click the big "Code" Button then click "Download ZIP"
-2. Extract the Zip
+2. If on Windows extract the downloaded Zip to get the folder.
+3. If on Mac just double click the downloaded Zip to extract the folder.
-3. Paste `chrome://extensions/` into your URL
+4. Paste `chrome://extensions/` into your URL
-4. Click Load unpacked and locate the "link-snap-main" directory and select it
+5. Click Load unpacked and locate the "link-snap-main" directory and select it
-5. A new page will open prompting you to enter your login credentials(which should be the same login credentials you used for your Virtual Newsroom)
+6. A new page will open prompting you to enter your login credentials(which should be the same login credentials you used for your Virtual Newsroom)
-6. After the connection completes you can close out all extension tabs and you have succesfully installed Link Snap! 🎉
+7. After the connection completes you can close out all extension tabs and you have succesfully installed Link Snap! 🎉

 ## HOW TO USE
 1. I highly recommend you pin the extension